Fifteen minutes sounds too short to matter. It is not β if you understand what 15 minutes at the right biological moment actually does to your body.

 The case for 15 minutes in the morning is not primarily about efficiency.
 It is about timing.

 Stamatakis et al. (2022, PMID 36482104) provided the most compelling short-duration evidence when they found, in a large prospective cohort study, that vigorous intermittent lifestyle physical activity (VILPA) of as little as 1.5 minutes per day at β₯75% of maximum heart rate was associated with meaningful reductions in mortality and cancer risk.
 The crucial qualifier: this was observational data β the study found associations, not causal proof.
-But the association was robust across multiple health outcomes.
-A 15-minute morning session that includes at least 2β3 minutes at high intensity qualifies as VILPA by the studyβs definition.
+But the association was robust across multiple health outcomes and survived adjustment for confounders including diet, sleep, and pre-existing conditions.
+A 15-minute morning session that includes at least 2β3 minutes at high intensity qualifies as VILPA by the studyβs definition, meaning that the protocol on this page is sitting inside the population-level evidence envelope that Stamatakis et al. documented β not above it, not below it.

 The Hormonal Morning Window: Cortisol and Fat Mobilization